-Are there state-specific rules on when final paychecks are due after termination?
+53 Are there state-specific rules on when final paychecks are due after termination?

-An employee who is fired must be paid all earned wages immediately (Nev.
+An employee who is fired or placed on a "nonworking status" must be paid all earned wages immediately (Nev.
 Rev. Stat. §608.020).
+"Nonworking status" means a temporary layoff during which the employee remains employed and may be called back to work at some point in the future.
+"Nonworking status" does not include circumstances where: (i) the employer places the employee on an investigatory or disciplinary suspension; (ii) the employer places the employee "on call"; or (iii) the employee is on an approved leave of absence.
 When an employee resigns or quits his or her employment, the wages and compensation earned must be paid no later than the day on which the employee would have regularly been paid, or seven days after resignation, whichever is earlier (Nev.
 Rev. Stat. §§608.020; 608.030).
 Waiting time penalties may apply where final wages are not paid in a timely manner (Nev.
 Rev. Stat. §§608.040, 608.050).